 Pilar’s Worries by Victoria M. Sanchez — Pilar loves dancing ballet more than anything.
 But when it’s time for auditions for her favorite ballet, she’s nervous and scared.
 Her worries distract her and keep her from focusing at school.
 But finally, she remembers to take a breath and use some coping mechanisms to get through this anxious time.
 A perfect book for kids who struggle with worrying!

 A Stone for Sascha by Aaron Becker — This beautiful wordless picture book tells the story of a family going on their first vacation without their beloved dog, Sascha.
 The young girl in the story is sad, but a special walk on the beach helps her cope with her feelings of grief and loss.
 This story would be best understood by school-aged children.
+This book is also featured on our list of Books About the Loss of a Pet.

 I Am Human: A Book of Empathy by Susan Verde — This sweet book shows the beauty of living, learning, and even making mistakes.
 A little boy shares all the ways in which he is human, and how he can use his words and actions to show compassion for others.
 I love this book because it does a great job of illustrating how we’re all connected, and how what we do affects others.